Supearnesh/ml-dog-cnn/capstone_report.md

 ### Justification

 The model's final performance of 60% accuracy on the training set is definitively stronger than the benchmark of 40% that was set earlier in the project.
 The final solution is sufficient to solve the problem posed in the project but at the very bare minimum.
-Ideally, the final solution would have outperformed the minimum threshold by a significant margin and that would have justified this endeavor moreso.
+Ideally, the final solution would have outperformed the minimum threshold by a significant margin.
 Overall, the final solution solves the problem at a passable mark.